vmoreg00/20200917_Acoustic-analysis_NN-IA/README.md

 It is important to know the real accuracy value by checking some random files.
 In this way, it can be addressed if this methodology is useful for flights and nest visits prediction.

+The approach is going to consist in selecting 5000 random windows (*c*. ___ windows per file) to listen to them and check the real label.
+After that, a confusion matrix will be constructed and accuracy values computed.

+This will be done in Python as it is much faster in reading/writing audio files.
+5000 random windows will be selected and read using librosa.
+Then each 5-s clip will be saved with its label and ID.
+After that, each clip will be listened and re-labelled.

 ## Stage 3.
 Manual selection of crow calls